• Skip to primary navigation

 Jump to Recipe Print Recipe

-Bacon aioli is such a rich and creamy dip or sauce that's loaded with bacon and made with pantry staples like mayonnaise, lemon juice and garlic.
+This is the best bacon aioli recipe!
+This rich and creamy dip or sauce is loaded with bacon and made with pantry staples like mayonnaise, lemon juice and garlic.
 You'll love how easy it is to make and how versatile it is.
-It also makes great leftovers and stores really well in the fridge.

-A bowl of bacon aioli with fresh parsley as garnish.
+A bowl of bacon aioli with fresh parsley and bacon bits as garnish.

 Why you will love this recipe: